 - Recruiting for jobs in the STEM fields

 - Sustained support of the AISES mission

-Building stronger connections with communities
+Building stronger connections with communities in Alaska and beyond

-Learn more about more about Stantec’s Indigenous relations and partnerships.
+More information is available on Stantec’s Indigenous relations and partnerships.

 Communities are fundamental.
 Whether around the corner or across the globe, they provide a foundation, a sense of place and of belonging.
 That’s why at Stantec, we always design with community in mind.

 We care about the communities we serve—because they’re our communities too.
 We’re designers, engineers, scientists, and project managers, innovating together at the intersection of community, creativity, and client relationships.
 Balancing these priorities results in projects that advance the quality of life in communities across the globe.
 Stantec trades on the TSX and the NYSE under the symbol STN.
 Visit us at stantec.com or find us on social media.